 The Air Force has over 150 enlisted jobs.
-Only three of these jobs ( Pararescue, Combat Controller, and Tactical Air Command and Control ), are closed to women.
+As of 2016, all of these positions are open to applicants of all genders.
 The Air Force calls their enlisted jobs "Air Force Specialty Codes," or "AFSCs."

 The Application Process

-To provide maximum flexibility for the Air Force to meet their needs, only about 40 percent of all job slots are made available to the Air Force Recruiting Command for guaranteed jobs.
-The remaining 60 percent are reserved for those enlisting under the Guaranteed Aptitude Area program.
-The way the process generally works is that applicants travel to the Military Entrance Processing Station (MEPS), where they take the ASVAB, undergo a medical examination, and meet with a security clearance specialist, to determine their qualifications.
+To provide maximum flexibility for the Air Force to meet their needs, only about 40% of all job slots are made available to the Air Force Recruiting Command for guaranteed jobs.
+The remaining 60% is reserved for those enlisting under the Guaranteed Aptitude Area program.
+The way the process generally works is that applicants travel to the Military Entrance Processing Station (MEPS), where they take the ASVAB, undergo a medical examination, and meet with a security clearance specialist to determine their qualifications.

 The job counselors give each applicant a "rating," which is derived from their ASVAB scores, medical qualifications, and moral (criminal/drug history) qualifications.
-If, for example, there is a job that has five openings and six people put it down as their first choice, they take the five highest rated and give them the slots and the sixth person, they go to their second choice.
+If, for example, there is a job that has five openings and six people put it down as their first choice, they take the five highest-rated and give them the slots and the sixth person will go into the running for their second choice.
 Of course, that "second choice" may also be someone else's first choice, which would affect whether or not the person would get the slot, depending on how many are available, and how many placed it high on their list.

 Individuals who enlist in the Guaranteed Aptitude Program generally find out which job they've been selected for, around the seventh or eighth week of basic training.

 Those wishing to enlist in the Air Force must be very flexible when it comes to job assignments.
 For the past several years (and currently), the Air Force has done exceptionally well in recruiting.
 In fact, the Air Force has thousands of more volunteers than they have enlistment slots for.